So, how do you make money with a blog, anyway? – It’s a question that people ask me, a lot.

 Usually, they are a little hesitant to inquire.

-But the truth is that not many people understand what blogging as a profession is all about – and how a blog makes money is mystery to most.
+But the truth is that people don’t understand what blogging as a profession is all about – and how a blog makes money is mystery to most.

 My simple answer is that you make money with a blog from multiple income streams.